 Kim was preceded in death by her mother, Sarah L. Boddie-Roper and brother, Billy W. Hawkins.

-To send flowers to Kimberly Anne Roper Todd's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kimberly Anne Roper Todd, please visit our floral store.